structuralbioinformatics/CAMDA2019-DILI/README.md

 ## Getting Started

 These instructions will guide you through the code used to participate at the CAMDA CMap drug safety challenge.
-All the scripts are written in R and most of them are R Markdowns that improve the readability of the code.
+All the scripts are written in R.

 ### Prerequisites